Ratan Singh Bhangu

-Ratan Singh Bhangu (ca.1785 – 10 February 1846) was a Sikh historian and Nihang who wrote about the Sikhs' struggles and rise to power in North India, in his book Prachin Panth Prakash.
+Ratan Singh Bhangu (c.
+1785 – 10 February 1846) was a Sikh historian and Nihang who wrote about the Sikhs' struggles and rise to power in North India, in his book Prachin Panth Prakash.
 This work describes how the Sikh people came to dominate Punjab in the 1700s and remains one of the few historical accounts of the era.

 Life

 Rattan Singh was likely born in 1785 and passed in 1846.
 According to G. S. Mann, it is more likely that Rattan Singh was born " in the middle years of the third quarter of the eighteenth century".
+His paternal grandfather was Mehtab Singh Mirankotia whilst his maternal grandfather was Sham Singh of Narli.